Anthhon/cSnakeGame/README.md

 ## Ingame-features

 OK - Implement the snake movement using WASD

 OK - Increase size functionality

 OK - Apples to spawn in random places in-frame

-OK - Increase snake length for each apple fed (GUI) INCOMING - Score for each apple fed (GUI)
+OK - Increase snake length for each apple fed (GUI)

+OK - You lose screen appears when lost

+INCOMING - Score for each apple fed (GUI)

 - Timer (GUI)

 - Phrases to appear in GUI for some scores the user reach

-- Difficulty option (Game frame gets smaller)
+- Difficulty option (Game gets faster)

 ## Others